How to Get Custody of Your Grandchild in Wisconsin

 Do I Need an Attorney to Get Guardianship of My Grandson/Granddaughter?

 While you do not explicitly need an attorney to get guardianship of your grandson or granddaughter, it is often recommended to have one.
 An attorney will make it much easier to go through the process.

 It is especially important to have an attorney when the parents don’t think their child needs a guardian.
 An attorney is more important here because then the case is contested.
-When choosing an attorney, it is best to select one who has a lot of experience with family law such as those at Sterling Law Offices.
+When choosing an attorney, it is best to select one who has a lot of experience with family law such as those at Sterling Lawyers.

 Do I Need to Go to Court for Guardianship?